Dulha Mil Gaya: Casting

 Sushmita plays the role of a successful supermodel called Shimmer.
 Shahrukh Khan was set to make a 60-minute appearance in the film.
 He filmed about 17 scenes and three songs.
 Among the three, one is his entry sequence.
-Khan enters the film in the second half but has a very powerful role.
-He was a part of the publicity but only in the parameters of his role.
+Khan enters the film only in the second half, and though he was a part of the publicity, it was only within the parameters of his role.
 Dulha Mil Gaya was not marketed as a Shahrukh Khan film.

 Filming

-About half of the movie was shot in Amritsar and Mumbai.
+About half of the film was shot in Amritsar and Mumbai.
 The other half was filmed in Trinidad and Tobago over a month and a half period in 2007, making it the first Bollywood film to be shot in the islands.
 Production was delayed a year and a half while Shahrukh Khan found time to shoot his scenes.
 Production was further delayed when Khan injured his shoulder during an action scene.

-Dulha Mil Gaya was given a U certificate after nine cuts by the censor board.
+Reception

 Critical response

-The film received scathing reviews, with most critics blaming the script and lack of comedy.
-The film had a poor opening at the box office.
+Taran Adarsh of Bollywood Hungama gave the film 1.5 out of 5, writing, "Merely assembling A-listers and filming the movie at panoramic locations isn't enough.
+The film ought to have meat and that's missing here."
+Shubhra Gupta of The Indian Express gave the film 2 out of 5, calling it a "light-hearted fun, for the most part."